ntpdate - set the date and time via NTP

 adjtime() system call.
 This option should be used when called from a startup file at boot time.

 Enable the debugging mode, in which

-ntpdate will go through all the steps, but not adjust the local clock and using an unprivileged port.
+ntpdate will go through all the steps, but not adjust the local clock.
 Information useful for general debugging will also be printed.